 This extension has two events and one action.

-Asset Clicked: An event that fires when the visitor clicks an AEM Asset that is enabled for tracking and has a destination (href attribute).
+Asset Clicked: An event that fires when the visitor selects an AEM Asset that is enabled for tracking and has a destination (href attribute).

-Asset Clicked (No Destination): An event that fires when the visitor clicks an AEM Asset that is enabled for tracking and does not have a destination (no href attribute).
+Asset Clicked (No Destination): An event that fires when the visitor selects an AEM Asset that is enabled for tracking and does not have a destination (no href attribute).

 Set AA Variables: An action that sets the Analytics variables reserved for AEM Assets (context data variables